erikac2875/erikac2875.github.io/_posts/2018-12-13-Weekly-Reflection-#11-site-launched.md

 \\\ <br/>

 This week in AP Computer Science,, we started to construct a flag.
 Each student had two option pick Practition or Professional.
 Each of us had different flags, some where the same.
 The flag I selected was Tunisia its a professional level. <br/>
+It might look like I am done but I'm not.
+I still need to adjust the white circle with the red triangle for it to be the same size when I change the size of the flag.
+That way if we have to chande the size it will change but with everythingwith a size that will match.